Five Reasons to Love the South Carolina Botanical Garden

 Live Oaks, Palmettos, and Pines Amid Scenic Coastal Marsh and Maritime Forest

 Civil War History and Piedmont Forest on the Palmetto Trail

 How did Governor McMaster launch such as massive campaign?
-He tasked Tom Mullikin, Chairman of the South Carolina Floodwater Commission. (second and third from left in the photo are Tom Mullikin and Governor McMaster at the kick off for PowerPlantSC, image by Marie Goff) Tom described how public, private, and non profit organizations helped to organize the largest single tree planting event in American history.
-Representatives from many of these organizations were on hand during the kick off at the Governor’s Mansion.
+He tasked Tom Mullikin, Chairman of the South Carolina Floodwater Commission. (second and third from left in the photo are Tom Mullikin and Governor McMaster at the kick-off for PowerPlantSC, image by Marie Goff) Tom described how public, private, and nonprofit organizations helped to organize the largest single tree planting event in American history.
+Representatives from many of these organizations were on hand at the Governor’s Mansion.

 Arbor Day is another celebration of trees and it’s right around the corner, this Friday, April 30.
 The Arbor Day Foundation provides lots of information about trees and how they sustain the planet.
 They’ll even help you learn what’s natural in your area and send free saplings of your choice to your home when you become a member.
 Eddie and I have trees still growing that the Arbor Day Foundation sent us just a few years ago.

-It seems an imperative to protect the forests we already have and identify more areas to plant trees.
-Wise planting of more trees at home, in communities, and in areas designated for forests ensures a healthy, safe, and beautiful South Carolina for future generations.
+It seems imperative to protect the forests we already have and identify more areas to plant trees.
+Wise planting of more trees at home, in communities, and in areas designated for forests ensure a healthy, safe, and beautiful South Carolina for future generations.

 By chance, friends Charlene, Teresa, Laurie, and I visited the South Carolina Botanical Garden in Clemson, South Carolina the day before Governor McMaster launched PowerPlantSC.
-We walked along the Natural Heritage Garden where visitors learn about each natural area of South Carolina from the sea to the mountains.
-An easy walk, it shows us what we’ll miss if we let our natural habitats disappear.
+We walked along with the Natural Heritage Garden where visitors learn about each natural area of South Carolina from the sea to the mountains.
+An easy walk shows us what we’ll miss if we let our natural habitats disappear.